Ways to Use the Verb PAY

 Pay back

-Meaning: to return the money you borrowed
+Meaning: to return money that you borrowed

 • Andy was determined to pay back the money he owed his parents.